-Students who are members of the International Thespian Society (ITS) from Arkansas, Iowa, Nebraska, North Carolina, Pennsylvania, and Beijing will all be able to attend the International Thespian Festival (ITF) this year thanks to grants established by former leaders of the Educational Theatre Association (EdTA), which has produced ITF since 1941.
+Students who are members of the International Thespian Society (ITS) from Illinois, Indiana, Kansas, Maryland, Texas, and Germany received awards to attend this year’s International Thespian Festival (ITF) thanks to grants established by former leaders of the Educational Theatre Association (EdTA), which has produced ITF since 1941.
+The 57th event on June 22 – 26, is being transformed into the first-ever Virtual International Thespian Festival.
+The virtual event will feature adjudications, auditions, the inaugural International Thespian Excellence Awards Showcase (aka the ThespysTM), performances, workshops, masterclasses, and more.

 The grant is named for the former director of ITF, who was honored with the EdTA Hall of Fame, Founders, and Presidents Awards during his tenure.
 He wanted every Thespian to have the opportunity to attend the festival.
 After his passing in 1992, the EdTA Board of Directors endowed a fund to support this goal.

 The Ronald L. Longstreth International Thespian Festival Grant is a one-time grant for inducted ITS member students who are not United States citizens.
-It covers registration fees and travel.
 It is named for the Cincinnati theatre teacher who was EdTA executive director from 1968 to 1999 who continues his support.